Personal Accident Insurance: Scottish Rugby’s Regulation

 What is the position of players who receive payments/benefits from the club?

-Such players will not benefit from the Temporary Total Disablement section of the Policy as the playing of rugby as a paid occupation is a specific exclusion.
+Such players will not benefit from the Temporary Total Disablement section of the Policy in respect of their playing earnings (as the playing of rugby as a paid occupation is a specific exclusion).
 Clubs concerned should make alternative arrangements in respect of such players.
+The player may still receive benefit in respect of their non-playing earnings (if applicable).

 Are players from other schools playing in our team covered?